Overview

 - Re-encoding required — Like cropping, redaction requires the video to be re-encoded.
 Export times will be longer than a lossless trim, but SnapTrim uses high-quality settings to minimise quality loss

-- Use preview to verify — Always use the Preview Effect button to check your blur/pixelate intensity before exporting
+- Use real-time preview to verify — Adjust blur/pixelate intensity and check the live preview on the video before exporting

 - For moving objects — Add keyframes at regular intervals and whenever the subject changes speed or direction